appeler/nc_race_ethnicity/readme.md

 Next we present a crosstab that merges some categories.

-Between FL and NC, the clearest 1 to 1 mapping is for the following:
+1. Between FL and NC, the clearest 1 to 1 mapping is for the following:
-1. (FL) White, Not Hispanic --> (NC) W--NL
+  * (FL) White, Not Hispanic --> (NC) W--NL
-2. (FL) Black, Not Hispanic --> (NC) B--NL
+  * (FL) Black, Not Hispanic --> (NC) B--NL

   We leave those categories as is.

-For other categories, we need to make assumptions:
+For other categories, we need to make assumptions.

-3. We try two mappings for (FL) Hispanic:
+2. We try two mappings for (FL) Hispanic:
   * Low FP/High FN: (NC) HL (W--HL, B--HL) (as W--NL and B--NL are defined in FL)
   * High FP/Low FN: (NC) HL (all categories)

+3. For (FL) Asian or Pacific Islander, American Indian or Alaskan Native, Other, Multi-racial, and Unknown, we try the same two codings:
+  * Low FP/High FN: (NC) A-NL, I-NL, etc.
+  * High FP/Low FN: (NC) A (all ethnic codes), (NC) I (all ethnic codes), etc.